Philadelphia Workers’ Compensation Denied Benefits Attorneys

 How Our Workers’ Compensation Attorneys Can Assist You

 Our Philadelphia Workers’ Compensation attorneys understand the complexities of a successful Workers’ Compensation claim against an uncooperative employer or insurer.
-We will carefully and comprehensively gather the evidence to support your claim and file a thorough and accurate Claim Petition with the Bureau of Workers’ Compensation.
+We will carefully and comprehensively gather the evidence to support your workplace injury claim and file a thorough and accurate Claim Petition with the Bureau of Workers’ Compensation.
 At the claim hearing before a Workers’ Compensation judge, we will passionately argue your position, skillfully presenting proof of the cause, severity, duration and residual effects of your job-related injury or illness.
 We will competently present a solid case supporting your claim that will likely include your testimony, along with your doctors’ expert opinions about your condition and the medical treatments necessary for your optimal recovery.
 We will zealously cross examine employer witnesses and doctors who may provide an opinion consistent with the insurance company’s position.

-At Pearson Koutcher Law, our workplace injury attorneys fight for the compensation you deserve and the resources you need to move forward and make the best possible recovery – both physical and financial.
+At Pearson Koutcher Law, our workplace injury attorneys fight for the work injury compensation you deserve and the resources you need to move forward and make the best possible recovery – both physical and financial.
 Your employer’s insurance company will be represented by an experienced Workers’ Compensation attorney.
 You should be represented by one too.
 If your employer denies your claim for Workers’ Compensation benefits, contact Pearson Koutcher Law, immediately to talk to an experienced, competent attorney who has only YOUR best interests in mind.

 Pearson Koutcher Law